brockzilla/legal-paperwork/executing-a-will-in-missouri.md

 - Meet with lawyer, give him/her copy of will and death certificate, plus dates of birth and SSN for each beneficiary from will (and your own SSN).
 File application to "probate the will" and ask that you're appointed as the executor.
 - They'll give you sealed papers and give you 30 days to file a statement of accounts.
-- Get an [EIN](https://sa.www4.irs.gov/modiein/individual/index.jsp) for the estate:
+- Get an [EIN](https://sa.www4.irs.gov/modiein/individual/index.jsp) for the estate.
 - Take the sealed papers, EIN, and death certificate to banks, etc.
 - Transfer everything into a new (checking) account for the estate, which you can use to pay bills, etc.
 - Check mail for a month or two, let bills trickle in.
 Pay them, and keep careful track of what comes in and goes out.